New Policies and Procedures with Covid-19 Considerations

 New Jersey Office of the Attorney General and the New Jersey Division of Consumer Affairs require that clients under the age of 18 must provide written consent of the client’s parent or legal guardian before any bodywork or massage services can be provided.
 Parent or legal guardian must be present in helping complete the Health History Form for the minor, along with consent for the massage therapy session.

 For clients under the age of 16, the client’s parent or legal guardian would need to be in the room while services are provided.
+DUE TO THE ONGOING PANDEMIC, WE ARE UNABLE TO ACCOMMODATE CLIENTS UNDER THE AGE OF 16 AT THIS TIME.

 Appropriate draping will be used at all times during the massage, only areas being massaged are uncovered.